zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

 <button type="button" class="wide-button btn btn-default" (click)="submitSelectedUsers()" value="Send">
 ```

-Check that the App builds successfully, and if so, you've built the App for the workshop!
+Check that the App builds successfully, and if so, you've built the App for the tutorial!
 Try it out:

 1. Open the Starter App
 1. Click the "Find Users from Lookup Directory" button